webosose/website/content/en/docs/tutorials/native-apps/developing-external-native-apps.md

 ### CMakeLists.txt

 `CMakeLists.txt` file is used by CMake to generate the Makefile to build the project.
 This file specifies the source, header, and UI files included in the project.
-For the sample native app (`com.sample.waylandegl`), you must:

-- **Create and update the file:** `CMakeLists.txt`
-- **Directory:** `com.sample.waylandegl`

 {{< note >}}
 In this tutorial, we use the CMake to build the project.
 But you can use any other tools for the build.
 {{< /note >}}

+{{< code "CMakeLists.txt" >}}
 ``` cmake {linenos=table}
 cmake_minimum_required(VERSION 2.8.7)
 project(wayland_egl C CXX)